-Using proof of recovery to generate a COVID Certificate (for people living in The Netherlands)
+Using proof of recovery to generate a COVID Certificate (for people living in the Netherlands)

-Requirements for proof of recovery
+Requirements for proof of recovery for travel

-- you tested positive at least 11 days ago
+- at least 11 days ago;

-- you tested positive no longer than 180 days ago.
+- no longer than 180 days ago.

 Retrieving proof of recovery via CoronaCheck